w1r3dup/ctf_writeups/skynet/README.md

 Hmm, this is interesting.
 This might mean that we can attempt to brute force the passwords in some way.
 There goes **Miles** again, to further increase the odds that its a username.<br>

-<p>Let's first list the contents of the log files to see if the mean anything to us.</p>
+<p>Let's first list the contents of the log files to see if they mean anything to us.</p>

 <p align="center"> <img src="./images/15.png"></p><br>